 The Orientation and New Student Programs national report will be available by the end of December.
 For all other studies, the national reports will be available in May.

 All participating surveys must complete data collection and be closed in order for the national reports to be generated.
 For participating institutions, we will notify the primary contact of each study once the report has been published.

-Once you’re signed into Baseline, click on the “Benchmarks” tab, then “NASPA Assessment and Knowledge Consortium” tab.
+Once you’re signed into Baseline, click on the “Benchmarks” tab, then “Student Affairs Benchmarking” tab.
 Select the year (or session) for which you participated, then click on the name of the study (it will be hyperlinked).
 If the study name is not hyperlinked, this indicates that your institution may not have participated, or the reports may not be available yet.

 Please click here to view the Consortium Benchmarking Report Capabilities video.

-19. How many national benchmark surveys should my campus do each year?
+17. How many student affairs benchmarking studies should my campus do each year?

 We recommend choosing between one to four studies each year.
 We highly encourage campuses to choose studies each year that will assist with their decision making and reporting efforts for that year.
 Please keep in mind that benchmarking produces a lot of data, a clear plan for analysis and the time needed to make the results useful is needed before you administer.